-Hi there, we are writer Jane Hodges and artist and photographer Maree Azzopardi and together we bring you Camera & Campari.
+Hi there, we are writer and photographer Jane Hodges and artist and photographer Maree Azzopardi and together we bring you Camera & Campari.
 Our blog is named to reflect two essentials on our travels – our cameras to capture the landscapes, food, faces and essence of the places we visit – and our duty-free Campari stash – for wherever we are in the world, our ritual at day’s end is to find a spot – our hotel balcony overlooking the city, a swish rooftop bar, a local hole in the wall or a shoes-optional beach bar to sit with a quiet drink, digest the highs and lows of the day and make plans for the night ahead!

 Here we share our travel experiences and observations, stunning images and the tips of locals we meet along the way, with the aim of enhancing your travels – arming you with inspiring must dos, must eats and must sees as well as save you time and money.
 Connecting with locals is key to our travels – our approach is simple: we ask ‘local experts’ to reveal the secrets of their home – an expert doesn’t have to have a masters in archaeology or art history (although they might) … we seek out people who have lived in a place all their lives or at least long enough to consider themselves a local – they may be a cook – a hotel concierge – a taxi driver, a street food vendor – anyone who can unlock a destination.
 We always begin with ‘tell us about somewhere we wouldn’t find on my own ‘ … we’ve ended up in backstreet bars, markets in the middle of the night, and being invited into private houses for home cooked meals.